 Water Emergency?
-What to do Until Help Arrives
+What to Do Until Help Arrives

 - Safety first.
 If you don’t feel safe in the house, get out!
 There could be a danger of slipping and falling, not to mention electrical hazards.

-- Shut off the main water valve immediately.
+- Shut off the main water supply valve immediately.
 Obviously, it’s good to know ahead of time exactly where the shutoff valve is located.

 - If it’s safe inside, start removing excess water by mopping and blotting the floors.
 Be sure to wipe water from wood furniture to keep it from getting damaged – and prop up wet upholstery and cushions for drying.